joshcummingsdesign/mac-dev-env/README.md

 ### asdf-vm

-Included is [asdf-vm](https://asdf-vm.com/#/core-manage-plugins), which you can use to manage multiple runtime versions for Node.js, Python, Ruby, etc.
+Included is [asdf-vm](https://asdf-vm.com/#/core-manage-plugins), which you can use to manage multiple runtime versions of Node.js, Python, Ruby, etc.

 ### Visual Studio Code